 Further, in assessing whether a property supports the broader goals of community integration under the Olmstead Decision, individuals with disabilities must have access to community resources such as public transportation, educational facilities, libraries, shopping venues, and recreational activities.
-In addition, these households should not be limited to interacting with or traveling about the community with other individuals with a disabilities to shop, travel by van, or recreate together as a group does not satisfy these criteria.
+In addition, these households should not be limited to interacting with or traveling about the community with other individuals with a disability or people from the same residential setting.
+For example, requiring residents with similar disabilities to shop, travel by van, or recreate together as a group does not satisfy these criteria.
 If proposed housing units are geographically isolated or distant from transportation and community activities or located in a campus or institution like setting, DCA will not select the Application for funding.

-IX.
 PROPERTY STANDARDS

 All funded properties must meet certain property standards.
 At minimum, all units must meet HUD's Uniform Physical Condition Standards (UPCS).
 However, the HOME regulation also requires that all housing that is rehabilitated or financed with HOME funds must meet all applicable local codes (including state codes), rehabilitation standards, ordinances, and zoning ordinances at the time of development completion.
-The State Code can be found at the following link:
+The State Code can be found at the following link: https://dca.ga.gov/local-government-assistance/construction-codes-industrialized-buildings/constructioncodes activities.
+The period of affordability will be determined by the level of assistance provided each unit as outlined in the HOME regulations in Section 92.254 for homeownership units and can vary from 5 to 20 years

-https://dca.ga.gov/local-government-assistance/construction-codes-industrializedbuildings/constructioncodes

-X. PERIOD OF AFFORDABILITY COMPLIANCE
+PERIOD OF AFFORDABILITY COMPLIANCE

 During the Period of Affordability, Recipients will be required to carry out ongoing compliance monitoring activities as dictated by HOME rules.
-DCA will monitor the Recipient's performance in completing these activities.
-The period of affordability will be determined by the level of assistance provided each unit as outlined in the HOME regulations in Section 92.254 for homeownership units and can vary from 5 to 20 years
+DCA will monitor the Recipient's performance in completing these

-For homeownership developments, the liens will be considered satisfied by the owner's continued occupancy in the home as their primary residence as verified throughout the period of affordability.
-Failure to fulfill this requirement during this time frame will result in a recapture of net proceeds as described in DCA's 2018-2022 Consolidated Plan.
+The liens will be considered satisfied by the owner's continued occupancy in the home as their primary residence as verified throughout the period of affordability.
+Failure to fulfill this requirement during this time frame will result in a recapture of net proceeds.